aidana12/StoryofAms-assignment/README.md

 # Story of Ams assignment
 Story of AMS is a digital tech agency.
-We do custom web and mobile app development for forward thinking businesses. https://storyofams.com/
+They do custom web and mobile app development for forward thinking businesses. https://storyofams.com/